Group06-SwDA/Project/notes/design/dependencies/ali-manavi-notes.md

 # Runtime Dependencies Analysis Notes

 ## 📦 Runtime Dependency Analysis Overview
-The runtime dependency analysis was performed to understand which external packages are required for Backstage to run in production, identify the core libraries each package relies on, and provide a clear picture of the system's production dependencies.
+The runtime dependency analysis aimed to understand which external packages are necessary for Backstage to run in production, to identify the key libraries each package depends on, and to outline the system's production needs clearly.

 ## 🔍 What Are Runtime Dependencies?
 Runtime dependencies are packages listed under `"dependencies"` in each `package.json` file.
-Unlike `"devDependencies"`, these are required for the application to function in production, not just during development or testing.
+Unlike `"devDependencies"`, these packages are needed for the application to work in production, not just during development or testing.

 ## 🛠️ Methodology

 ### Extraction Script
-I developed a custom script `extract-runtime.js` to automatically collect runtime dependencies from all packages in the Backstage monorepo.
+I created a custom script `extract-runtime.js` to automatically gather runtime dependencies from all packages in the Backstage monorepo.

-The script works by:
+The script functions by:
 - Cloning the official Backstage repository from GitHub
-- Recursively scanning all folders in the monorepo for `package.json` files
+- Scanning all folders in the monorepo for `package.json` files
 - For each `package.json` found, extracting only the `"dependencies"` section
-- Skipping `node_modules` directories to avoid false results
+- Avoiding `node_modules` directories to prevent false results
-- Aggregating the results into a structured format (`package name → runtime dependencies`)
+- Compiling the results into a structured format (`package name → runtime dependencies`)

-The result of this process is a file: `runtime-deps.json` which contains the runtime dependencies of all 228 packages found in the monorepo.
+The result of this process is a file named `runtime-deps.json`, which contains the runtime dependencies for all 228 packages identified in the monorepo.

 ### Running the Script
 ```bash